-Please join us in congratulating Judy Groskind of Carterville, IL, winner of the February 2015 eBird Challenge, sponsored by Carl Zeiss Sports Optic.
-Our February winner was drawn from among those who submitted at least 20 complete checklists from a single patch in the month of February.
-Judy entered 24 complete checklists, and her name was drawn randomly from the over 600 eBirders who achieved the patch checklist threshold.
-Judy will receive new ZEISS Conquest HD 8×42 binoculars for her eBirding efforts.
-Her first response when notified that she had won was: “I’m so thrilled to win the binoculars.
-(The eyecup on mine is held on with duct tape, as I couldn’t bear to be without them for long enough to send them for repair.)”
-May these new ones serve you well, Judy!
-We asked Judy to tell us a little more about herself, her use of eBird, and her love of birds…
+Please join us in congratulating Karen Marshall of Prince George, British Columbia, winner of the June 2016 eBird Challenge, sponsored by Carl Zeiss Sports Optics.
+Our June winner was drawn from among those who submitted at least 20 complete checklists containing at least one breeding code during June.
+Karen’s name was drawn randomly from the 794 eBirders who achieved the June challenge threshold.
+Karen will receive new ZEISS Conquest HD 8×42 binoculars for her eBirding efforts.
+We asked Karen to tell us a little more about herself, her use of eBird, and her love of birds – read on for more!